KaranS2111/CSV-Agentic-Bot/README.md

 # Gemini-Powered CSV Agent

-This project is a powerful CSV data manipulation tool that uses Google's Gemini AI to help you work with CSV files through natural language commands.
+This project is a powerful CSV data manipulation tool that uses langchain and Google's Gemini AI to help you work with CSV files through natural language commands.

 ## Features